 Despite the first generations’ desperation for reunification, they must resign themselves to Lee In-young’s policy of passing letters between divided families.
 For South Korea’s Ministry for Unification to be content with this arrangement suggests acknowledgement that the status quo is unlikely to change anytime soon.
 Kim Jong-un will never relinquish his grip on North Korea, and Seoul is acutely aware of just how difficult and expensive absorbing the north and its poverty will be.
 Division on the Korean Peninsula gives Beijing a buffer against the West, and an excuse for Washington to commit troops to the Asia-Pacific.
 Although reunification might seem like the dream for families divided by the border, it’s likely to be a nightmare for everyone else involved.

-Matthew Dodwell has recently graduated with a Masters in International Relations from The University of Melbourne, where he focussed on security issues in the Middle East and the Asia-Pacific.
+Matthew Dodwell has recently graduated with a Masters in International Relations from The University of Melbourne, where he focused on security issues in the Middle East and the Asia-Pacific.